Jurech/texas-election-map-generator/README.md

 ## Running the program
 This program is run through the command prompt using node.
 Use this command to run the program:

-    node mapMakerScript.js [Election result file name] [Color palette file name]
+    node mapMakerScript.js

+The program will prompt the user at the beginning to select an election result and palette file.
 The election result file must be a CSV file in the Elections folder, and the palette must be a CSV file in the Palettes folder.

 # Data formatting
 The data in the CSV files must be formatted in a particular way to get the program to run properly.
 It is recommended to use Microsoft Excel or Google Sheets to make the CSV files.